Upcoming events.

 Are you looking for quiet camaraderie and a peaceful environment in which to be productive on a writing project?
 Join us for thrice-monthly write-ins!
 We will use the Pomodoro technique to spur creativity and word count: 25 minutes of writing, 5 minutes of rest, repeat for two hours.
 Refreshments provided.
 Just $5 for a beautiful, comfortable environment, clean and tidy writing surface, and local writerly support.
 Bring your laptop, word processor, or even simply a notebook and pen, and get writing with us at Lake Lit!

-Second Thursdays, Third Wednesdays, Fourth Tuesdays, 4 - 6 PM.
-Register for each session and indicate in the pop-up box prior to checkout which day and time you will be joining us.
+Register for each session and indicate in the pop-up box prior to checkout which date you will be joining us.

 Lake Lit Write-Ins